 Debt financing, especially tax-exempt debt, provides a low-cost source of capital for the University to fund capital investments to achieve its mission and strategic objectives.
-Indeed, as the economic landscape continues to evolve and change, the use of debt will become an increasingly important tool that enables our institution to move its strategy forward.
+As the economic landscape continues to evolve and change, the use of debt will become an increasingly important tool that enables our institution to move its strategy forward.
 In this environment, appropriate financial leverage plays a key role and is considered a long-term component of the University’s balance sheet.
-Given that the University has limited debt repayment resources, the allocation of and management of debt is a limited resource.
+Given that the University has limited debt repayment resources, the allocation and management of debt is a limited resource.
 The guidelines provided in this document are the framework by which decisions will be made regarding the issuance of debt to finance particular capital improvements.

 North Carolina General Statutes Chapter 116D Article 3 authorize the Board of Governors of the University of North Carolina (the Board) to issue special obligation bonds for improvements to the facilities of the University of North Carolina System.

 Prior to a bond issue, the Board designates the capital improvements financed as “special obligation bond projects” and the University’s Board of Trustees approves the issuance of special obligation bonds for those projects.

 The State Energy Conservation Finance Act, Article 8 of Chapter 142 of the North Carolina General Statutes authorizes the Board to solicit and, through G.S.
 143-64.17A , finance guaranteed energy conservation measures.
 These financing agreements must have the approval of the Office of State Budget and Management, the State Treasurer, and Counsel of State prior to closing.